 - This event has passed.

-COVID PROTOCOLS: Please be reminded of COVID protocol from the US CDC as SAS will be observing these measures: go to the latest guidance https://www.cdc.gov/coronavirus/2019-ncov/daily-life-coping/index.html .
+Please be reminded of COVID protocol from the US CDC as SAS will be observing these measures: go to the latest guidance for personal vehicles at https://www.cdc.gov/coronavirus/2019-ncov/daily-life-coping/using-transportation.html#PersonalVehicles.
 Generally said, on SAS in-person Field Trips, share rides with your family and/or others who have been fully vaccinated.
 For those who are not fully vaccinated, for everyone’s comfort, drive yourself; if not fully vaccinated but are car-pooling, mask up and maintain social distancing.
 For the un-vaccinated, the CDC says “get vaccinated”; for those in between 2-shot vaccination protocols and therefore not fully immunized, continue to mask up for these SAS Field Trips.
 And, for all of us, make sure your vehicle has good ventilation.